Learn Morse Code in One Hour (or even 10

 capabilities.

-The following table converts the letters of the alphabet to words on a first letter basis; e.g. "A" becomes "Ax," "B" becomes
+The following table converts the letters of the alphabet to words on a first letter basis; e.g. "A" becomes "Ax" (NB: in the original

 BAHR METHOD MNEMONIC MORSE TABLE